wangwanyong365-sys/AI-Powered-Translation-Aligner-AI-PTA-/README.md

 This means you can directly click to use it on a Windows computer **without** installing Python.

+If you want to use this software, please adjust the settings first.
+This is very important!

 <img width="1802" height="1128" alt="image" src="https://github.com/user-attachments/assets/69dd4a37-c951-4d44-929d-6d95858e7251" />

 ## New Features in v0.18